MrPrimate/ddb-adventure-muncher/README.md

 * Curse of Strahd

-Books with just notes:
+Books with notes:

 * Acquisitions Incorporated
 * Princes of the Apocalypse
 * Against the Giants
 * Baldur's Gate: Descent into Avernus
 * Candlekeep Mysteries
+* Divine Contention
+* Dragon of Icespire Peak
+* Rick and Morty
+* Frozen Sick
+* Ghosts of Saltmarsh
+* Hoard of the Dragon Queen
+* Icewind Dale Rime of the Frostmaiden
+* Out of the Abyss
+* Rise of Tiamat
+* Sleeping Dragons Wake

 Books with partial scene adjustments:

 * Icewind Dale: Rime of the Frost Maiden
 * Dragon of Icespire Peak
 * Divine Contention
-* Out of the Abyss
+* Princes of the Apocalypse

 If you wish to help improve the scene wall and lighting information, see the below section.